kalarp/cognify/README.md

 # Cognify

 **Cognify** is an open-source platform that helps you turn your notes into flashcards using AI, and reminds you to restudy them using spaced repetition.
-You control your data and your AI: bring your own API key, and Cognify will never lock you in or charge you for usage.
+You control your data and your AI: bring your own API key.

 ## Features